Freshwater Harmful Algal Bloom-related Illness Tracking in California

 What are freshwater harmful algal bloom (HAB)-related illnesses?

 When cyanobacteria (also known as blue-green algae) and algae in freshwater and estuarine waterbodies occur at levels that pose a risk to humans, animals, and the environment, they are referred to as freshwater harmful algal blooms (HABs).
 Humans and animals can become sick after ingesting or contacting cyanobacteria, water contaminated with cyanotoxins, or algal mats.
 Cyanotoxins may also accumulate in fish and shellfish.
-Signs and symptoms may occur within minutes or days following exposure and may include:
+Signs and symptoms can vary widely, may occur within minutes or days following HAB exposure, and may include:

 - irritation of skin, ears, eyes, nose, or throat